drkameleon/complete-hsk-vocabulary/README.md

 -----

-ℹ️ The exact same date exists in the minified/compressed `complete.min.json`, only without pretty-printing and with the above abbreviations used instead of the full field names.
+ℹ️ The exact same data exists in the minified/compressed `complete.min.json`, only without pretty-printing and with the above abbreviations used instead of the full field names.